Modern YEAR FOURTEEN (Part 2)

 ——————–Underworld Unleashed #2-3

-Underworld Unleashed continues and we learn that this Mark Waid tale basically serves to upgrade all of DC’s super-villains.
-A week has passed since Neron, the current ruler of Hell, has come to Earth.
-And in that time Neron has gathered the entire super-villain community together.
-Note that the Ventriloquist (with Scarface) is pictured in the group, but this is a continuity error.[16]
+Underworld Unleashed continues, and we learn that this Mark Waid tale basically serves to upgrade all of DC’s super-villains.
+A week has passed since Neron, the current ruler of Hell, came to Earth.
+And during that time, Neron has organized a gathering of the entire super-villain community.
+Note that the Ventriloquist (with Scarface) is pictured in the group, but this is a continuity error.[18]
 How did this enormous super-villain gathering go unnoticed?
 Well, Batman was conveniently distracted by the fake Az-Bats, Catwoman, Catman, and Ratcatcher.
 And Superman is out of the picture entirely, having been whisked away to another galaxy where he currently remains (as seen/told in Superman: The Man of Steel #50).
 Neron’s plan?
 To offer every single DCU super-villain something special in exchange for their soul.
 Dozens of villains accept.
-Here are the deals which affect Batman the most: Lex Luthor, whose cloned body had deteriorated so badly he was in a vegetative state, trades his soul for a brand new healthy body; Blockbuster sells his soul for genius level intelligence; Killer Moth trades his soul to become the actual moth monster known as Charaxes; and Deadshot trades his soul to join the new super-villain group called Killer Elite, giving him the opportunity to try his “dream assassination”—the murder of an entire kindergarten class; and many other villains gain significantly increased metahuman abilities in exchange for their souls.
+Here are the deals which affect Batman the most: Lex Luthor, whose cloned body had deteriorated so badly he was in a vegetative state, trades his soul for a brand new healthy body; Blockbuster sells his soul for genius level intelligence; Killer Moth trades his soul to become the actual moth monster known as Charaxes; and Deadshot trades his soul to join the new super-villain group called Killer Elite, allowing him to try his “dream assassination”—the murder of an entire kindergarten class; and many other villains gain significantly increased metahuman abilities in exchange for their souls.
 (Other members of Killer Elite are Chiller, Deadline, Bolt, and Merlyn.)
 Oh, and of course, the Joker sells his soul for nothing more than a box of Cuban cigars.
 Seriously.
 Notably, Poison Ivy, Riddler, and Scarecrow all turn down the deal.
-Mongul also turns down the deal and threatens Neron in the process, which results in Neron promptly murdering Mongul!
-Before Batman and Robin are even aware of Neron’s presence, they spoil the criminal plans of Spellbinder and his girlfriend Fay Moffit, using echo-location visors to ward of their dizzying attacks.
+Mongul also turns down the deal and threatens Neron in the process, prompting Neron to murder Mongul promptly!
+Before Batman and Robin are even aware of Neron’s presence, they spoil the criminal plans of Spellbinder and his girlfriend, Fay Moffit, using echo-location visors to ward off their dizzying attacks.
 Later, while Bruce golfs with J Devlin Davenport, Neron makes a pitch to Spellbinder and Fay.
 Spellbinder turns him down, but is immediately murdered by Fay, who accepts the offer in his place, thus becoming the new Spellbinder (aka Lady Spellbinder).
-The Dynamic Duo then squares-off with and takes down the new Spellbinder and Charaxes.
+The Dynamic Duo then squares off with and takes down the new Spellbinder and Charaxes.
 (The debuting Lock-Up is actually responsible for apprehending Charaxes and detaining the creature inside his own private jail.)
 Meanwhile, Neron meets with Kryppen at Arkham and offers him ultimate power if he sets a trap for Batman.
-Kryppen poisons everyone inside Arkham and when Batman arrives the former lets him know what’s up.
-Kryppen explains that in exchange for the antidote to his poison the Caped Crusader must kill one Arkham inmate of his choosing and turn over his victim’s soul to the devil.
+Kryppen poisons everyone inside Arkham, and when Batman arrives, the former lets him know what’s up.
+Kryppen explains that in exchange for the antidote to his poison, the Caped Crusader must kill one Arkham inmate of his choosing and turn over his victim’s soul to the devil.
 Batman refuses, and instead forces Kryppen to drink his own poison, confident that Kryppen will want to survive.
 Kryppen turns over the antidote.
 By the end of issue #525, Jim Gordon has dropped out of the mayoral race, Madolyn Corbett has shown up at Wayne Manor acting very bizarrely on multiple occasions, and Batman puts Mr. Freeze back in jail.
 Concurrently, the Killer Elite run ramshackle across Gotham, prompting the JLA to intervene.
 Without even knowing it, a patrolling Batman is spared an assassination by the Killer Elite’s Merlyn thanks to the Atom Smasher (Albert Rothstein).
 In Hell, Luthor and Joker learn that Neron’s goal is to acquire enough soul-power to take over the entire world.
 Meanwhile, Neron makes his presence known to the world’s heroes by offering each of them seductive deals.
-For example, Neron offers the life of Jason Todd back in exchange for Bruce’s soul.
+For example, Neron offers to resurrect Jason Todd in exchange for Bruce’s soul.
 This is a clever offer on Neron’s part, because he surely would have known that Jason was already alive again at this point.
 Bruce denies the devil anyway.
-Neron offers Oracle super powers and the ability to walk again in exchange for her services as Hell’s librarian.
+Neron offers Oracle superpowers and the ability to walk again in exchange for her services as Hell’s librarian.
 He doesn’t even ask for her soul, but Babs still turns him down.
-As Neron collects more souls his power and influence grow exponentially, thrusting the world onto the brink of chaos and war.
-In Gotham, Batman and Robin team-up with Black Canary and Huntress to prevent Major Disaster, Grodd, Blockbuster, and Metallo (John Corben) from stealing nuclear weapons.
+As Neron collects more souls, his power and influence grow exponentially, thrusting the world onto the brink of chaos and war.
+In Gotham, Batman and Robin team up with Black Canary and Huntress to prevent Major Disaster, Grodd, Blockbuster, and Metallo (John Corben) from stealing nuclear weapons.
 (This sequence is also shown via flashback from Showcase ’96 #2 Part 3.)
 Separately, the rest of the world’s superheroes travel to Hell to confront Neron face-to-face.
 They are only able to defeat Neron after Captain Marvel accepts a deal with the devil.
-However, Marvel’s boyish soul is too pure and when the King of Hell cannot accept, the deal is broken and all of the souls are released and returned to their rightful owners, thus ending his reign of terror.
+However, Marvel’s boyish soul is too pure, and when the King of Hell cannot accept the deal, it is broken, and all the souls are released and returned to their rightful owners, thus ending his reign of terror.
 In the end, Neron winds up giving out a whole bunch of free stuff and winds up with no souls at all.

 –REFERENCE: In The Batman Files.
 Batman, having just dealt with Neron for the first time, doesn’t think much of him.
-Despite the fact that Neron is King of Hell, a powerful high-ranking demon, and a legit fallen angel from Heaven, Batman will think of him as nothing more than a C-list costumed super-villain, even doubting he is a real demon.
+Even though Neron is King of Hell, a powerful high-ranking demon, and a legit fallen angel from Heaven, Batman will think of him as nothing more than a C-list costumed super-villain, even doubting he is a real demon.

 –Sovereign Seven #5